-Alien plants also known as exotic, non-native, or nonindigenous plants, are species intentionally or accidentally introduced by human activity into a region in which they did not evolve.
-Many alien species are well known and economically important in agriculture and horticulture, such as wheat, soybeans, and tulips.
-Alien species, whether plant or animal, often do not become established outside of cultivation and, if they do, they usually have few impacts on natural communities.
+Invasive plants are species intentionally or accidentally introduced by human activity into a region in which they did not evolve and cause harm to natural resources, economic activity or humans.
+Many introduced species are well known and economically important in agriculture and horticulture, such as wheat, soybeans and tulips.
+Introduced species, whether plant or animal, often do not become established outside of cultivation and, if they do, they usually have few impacts on natural communities.

-Invasive alien plants, however, escape cultivation and become agricultural pests, infest lawns as weeds, displace native plant species, reduce wildlife habitat, and alter ecosystem processes.
-Across the country and around the world, invasive alien plants and animals have become one of the most serious threats to native species, natural communities, and ecosystem processes.
-They also exact a costly toll from human economies that depend on resources and services provided by healthy ecosystems.
-Examples include destruction of vast areas of western rangelands, clogging of important waterways, and increased costs in maintaining open powerline rights-of-way.
+Invasive plants, however, propagate wildly and become agricultural pests, infest lawns as weeds, displace native plant species, reduce wildlife habitat and alter ecosystem processes.
+Across the country and around the world, invasive plants and animals have become one of the most serious threats to native species, natural communities and ecosystem processes.
+They also exact serious costs from human economies that depend on resources and services provided by healthy ecosystems.
+Examples include destruction of vast areas of western rangelands, clogging of important waterways and increased costs in maintaining open power line rights-of-way.

-Once thought to be a problem only on farms or in lawns, invasive plants are now recognized as a threat to natural areas, parks, forests, and other sites in a more or less natural state.
-Land managers, weed scientists, foresters, ecologists, and other conservationists are joining together to face this challenge in ways that help conserve native species and natural communities and protect environmental quality.
+Once thought to be a problem only on farms or in lawns, invasive plants are now recognized as threats to natural areas, parks, forests and other sites in a more or less natural state.
+Land managers, weed scientists, foresters, ecologists and conservationists are joining together to face this challenge so that native species, natural communities and environmental quality can be protected.

 Invasive plants typically exhibit the following characteristics: